2022 New York City Marathon: Field

 The elite men's competition featured 2021 winner Albert Korir, although over 10 athletes at the event had a faster personal best time than Korir.
 Other favorites included Evans Chebet, who won the 2022 Boston Marathon and had the fastest personal best time of any competitor at this event, Abdi Nageeye, who came second in the marathon event at the 2020 Summer Olympics and was the Dutch record holder, and Shura Kitata, who won the 2020 London Marathon.
 South American record holder Daniel Ferreira do Nascimento also competed.
 American athletes in the event included 36-year old Galen Rupp in his final marathon event, Jared Ward, Scott Fauble and Leonard Korir.
 Elkanah Kibet, the best finishing American at the 2021 event, withdrew after being called up by the US Army to serve abroad.

 The elite women's event featured Gotytom Gebreslase, who won the marathon event at the 2022 World Athletics Championships and the 2021 Berlin Marathon.
 Other competitors included Lonah Chemtai Salpeter, who won a medal at the 2022 World Championships, Edna Kiplagat, a former double World Champion, Senbere Teferi and Jess Piasecki.
 Hellen Obiri made her marathon debut at this race.
 She had previously won World Championship medals in the 5,000 and 10,000 meters events.
 Americans in the race included Aliphine Tuliamuk, who won the US trial event prior to the 2020 Summer Olympics, Sara Hall, Emma Bates and Keira D'Amato.
-2021 winner Peres Jepchirchir was originally scheduled to compete, but withdrew in October 2022.
+Peres Jepchirchir, who won the 2021 race, was originally scheduled to compete, but withdrew in October 2022.

 The men's wheelchair event featured 2021 winner Marcel Hug, as well as Daniel Romanchuk, who won the 2018 and 2019 races.
 Other competitors included twice former winner Ernst van Dyk, Aaron Pike, who came second at the 2022 Boston Marathon, Johnboy Smith, who came second at the 2017 New York City Marathon and American Hermin Garic.

 The women's wheelchair race featured 2021 winner Madison de Rozario, who also won the marathon event at the 2022 Commonwealth Games.
 Other competitors included five-time former winner Tatyana McFadden, three-time champion Manuela Schär and American Susannah Scaroni.